 Since Nevada has a strong cosmetology industry with great potential for growth, it may be the ideal place for you to begin your career as a permanent makeup artist.
-Between 2012 and 2022, O*Net predicts a 13% increase in Nevada cosmetology jobs.
-This growth rate is right in line with national expected job growth (O*Net, 2012).
+Between 2016 and 2026, CareerOneStop predicts a 12% increase in Nevada permanant makeup artistry jobs.
+This growth rate is right in line with national expected job growth (CareerOneStop, 2020).
 The salary you earn as a permanent makeup artist depends on how much experience you have and which employment path you choose.
-The average salary for a Nevada cosmetology professional is $22,200 per year (O*Net, 2014).
+The average salary in Nevada is $62,07 per year (Bureau of Labor Statistics, 2020).

 Nevada State Board of Cosmetology

 Professional Beauty Federation